50 College Freshman Tips I Wish I Knew Before My First Year

 38. Keep perspective during bad weeks

-One difficult semester does not define your future.
-Temporary setbacks may feel permanent in the moment.
-I failed one class, and because of that i had to do one extra semester it was pretty hard for me since I was a good student academically and was struggling with mental health issues but now if I look back at it i see that I was part of my journey that shaped who I am today.
+Because, I was a good student academically and was struggling with mental health issues but now if I look back at it I see that I was part of my journey that shaped who I am today.

-39. Protect your mental energy
+39. Guard your energy

 40. Journaling helps process stress